 With the steady rise of internet banking, also known as online banking, you can now do your banking without ever leaving home.
-On top of convenience, online banks offer a ton of other perks—, like higher interest rates and lower fees.
+On top of convenience, online banks offer a ton of other perks— like higher interest rates and lower fees.

 Deciding where to bank starts with understanding the type of institution you want.
-For example, would you rather have a bank you can walk into and its own ATMs, or an online-only alternative that gives you a fully online or mobile banking experience?
+For example, would you rather have a bank you can walk into with its own ATMs, or an online-only alternative that gives you a fully online or mobile banking experience?

 Although online banks and brick-and-mortar banks have a lot in common, there are some key differences.
 If you’re on the fence about internet banks, keep reading to explore more of the pros and cons!